Lemon posset

 Steps

-• Just a few steps and you’ll see how easy it is to prepare lemon posset.
+• A few simple steps and you’ll see how easy it is to make lemon posset.

-In the saucepan, I put the fresh cream.
+In the saucepan, I place the fresh cream.

 • I add the lemon zest to the fresh cream,

-• the sugar and let it boil for at least 5 minutes over medium heat.
+• the sugar and bring to a boil for at least 5 minutes over medium heat.

-• After 5 minutes, I pour the lemon juice into the cream and mix with a hand whisk.
-I bring it back to a boil and cook for another 4 minutes.
-I turn off the gas and divide the lemon posset into 6 bowls, which I will refrigerate for 3 hours until serving.
+• After 5 minutes, I pour the lemon juice into the cream and stir with a hand whisk.
+Bring back to a boil and cook for another 4 minutes.
+Turn off the heat and divide the lemon posset into 6 bowls, which I’ll refrigerate for 3 hours until it’s time to serve.

-• And here it is ready, the lemon posset, a fresh dessert for the end of a meal.
+• And here it is, the lemon posset, a refreshing dessert for the end of a meal.

 Author image